Photo: A diving buddy pair taking Reef Check Australia substrate data on the Great Barrier Reef. Copyright Steve Prutz. Sourced from Wikimedia Commons

 According to the scientists, oceanic pH, the measure of acidity of substances, has already dropped by 0.1 and could decrease by 0.4 by the end of this century, due to the oceans absorbing about a third of the extra carbon dioxide (the main greenhouse gas) that humans have put into the atmosphere.
 If the projected 0.4 decline in pH is correct, this would be "well outside the realms of anything organisms have experienced over hundreds of thousands of years," Dr Lough said.
 Increased ocean acidity will affect all marine life through food webs leading to precipitous changes in the biodiversity and productivity of the world's oceans, the scientists warn.

 AIMS scientists Glenn De’ath, Janice Lough and Katharina Fabricius, have published their research in a paper titled "Declining coral calcification on the Great Barrier Reef", in Science magazine, 2 January 2009.
+The abstract is below:

 - Climate Change: Marine Scientists Demand Action on Greenhouse Gas Emissions - Originally published on Sydney Indymedia October 25, 2007

 - Changes in Global Sea Surface Acidity Sydney Indymedia 2007 article

 - Scientists say Ocean Acidity Increasing at Faster Rate -originally published Sydney Indymedia, October 18.
 2007 article

 - Think Not 'Global' Warming - Think 'Oceans' Warming - originally published Sydney Indymedia November 27, 2007

 - Ocean warming: Ocean Heat Content Change (W - year/m2) 1993-2003 - originally published Sydney Indymedia November 27, 2007